EgozyN/elasticsearch-analysis-hebrew/README.md

 ```
     hebrew.dict.path: /PATH/TO/HSPELL/FOLDER
 ```

+**NOTE:** as of elasticsearch 2.0, you have to place the dictionary files in a folder elasticsearch can easily access.
+A good place would be to stick it in the plugin folder: elasticsearch/plugins/elasticsearch-analysis-hebrew/hspell-data-files/

 The easiest way to make sure the plugin is installed correctly is to request /_hebrew/check-word/בדיקה on your server (for example: browse to http://localhost:9200/_hebrew/check-word/בדיקה).
 If it loads, it means everything is set up and you are good to go.

 ## Commercial